How do successful afterschool STEM programs do it?

 What were some of the challenges the program faced in its early stages?

-ZooCrew is an active partnership between Woodland Park Zoo and out-of-school providers.
+ZooCrew was an active partnership between Woodland Park Zoo and out-of-school providers.
 New partnerships can be a challenge, and in the pilot year we worked with three very distinct partners on this project, each of whom had different needs.
 We learned the value of clear and on-going communication, and the importance of selecting partners with adequate internal capacity.

-We have also identified that in order to successfully run an afterschool program in partnership with other youth and community organizations that there needs to be time set aside for staff to have weekly contact with partner staff beyond the allotted time at each program site.
+We also identified that in order to successfully run an afterschool program in partnership with other youth and community organizations that there needs to be time set aside for staff to have weekly contact with partner staff beyond the allotted time at each program site.